Lockington - Gunbower

 Lockington - Gunbower has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Lockington-Gunbower is forecasted to increase by 1,130 persons based on the latest population numbers, marking a total increase of 28.1% over the 17-year period.
-This anticipates significant population growth in the top quartile of regional areas nationally.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024, based on 2022 data, for each SA2 area.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
+Growth rates by age group are applied across all areas until 2041.
+Future forecasts anticipate significant population increases in the top quartile of regional areas nationwide, with Lockington-Gunbower expected to increase by 1,130 persons by 2041, representing a total increase of 27.9% over 17 years.

 Frequently Asked Questions - Population